-The study, carried out by two researchers at the Instituto de Astrofísica de Canarias, shows that the “change in position” observed in the nucleus of the galaxy M87 is not due to a displacement of its supermassive black hole, but to variations in the emission of light in the centre of the galaxy caused by outbursts coming from its jet, a flow of relativistic material along a narrow beam, emitted from just outside the black hole itself.
+The study, carried out by two researchers at the Instituto de Astrofísica de Canarias, shows that the “change in position” observed in the nucleus of the galaxy M87 is not due to a displacement of its supermassive black hole, but to variations in the emission of light in the center of the galaxy caused by outbursts coming from its jet, a flow of relativistic material along a narrow beam, emitted from just outside the black hole itself.

 These new data have caused much interest in the astrophysical community, because studying the position of the SMBH in M87 is critical for understanding the evolution of this galaxy, and for the analysis of jets in other AGNs.
-“In addition this research reminds us that we must be very careful when we study variable sources which show irregularities, as does this enormous jet” warns Lopez, who is now working with a training research contract at the IAC.
+“In addition, this research reminds us that we must be very careful when we study variable sources which show irregularities, as does this enormous jet,” warns Lopez, who is now working with a training research contract at the IAC.

-Article: E. López-Navas y M. A. Prieto (2018).
-The photocentre-AGN displacement: Is M87 actually harbouring a displaced supermassive black hole?, Monthly Notices of the Royal Astronomical Society.
+Reference: “The photocentre-AGN displacement: Is M87 actually harbouring a displaced supermassive black hole?” by E López-Navas and M A Prieto, 8 August 2018, Monthly Notices of the Royal Astronomical Society.

 Be the first to comment on "Why This Supermassive Black Hole Appears to Move"